-- Most students receive the bulk of their college cost help from financial aid - Submit the FAFSA and any other required financial aid applications on time! - Check each college's website for financial aid requirements - Applying for financial aid will open your eligibility to federal, state, and college money
+- Most students receive the bulk of their college cost help from financial aid. - Submit the FAFSA and any other required financial aid applications on time! - Applying for financial aid will open your eligibility to federal, state, and college money.

 The Financial Aid Effect